Human fertilization

-Human fertilization is the union of a human egg and sperm, occurring primarily in the ampulla of the fallopian tube.
+Human fertilization is the union of an egg and sperm, occurring primarily in the ampulla of the fallopian tube.
 The result of this union leads to the production of a fertilized egg called a zygote, initiating embryonic development.
-Scientists discovered the dynamics of human fertilization in the nineteenth century.
+Scientists discovered the dynamics of human fertilization in the 19th century.

 The process of fertilization involves a sperm fusing with an ovum.
 The most common sequence begins with ejaculation during copulation, follows with ovulation, and finishes with fertilization.
 Various exceptions to this sequence are possible, including artificial insemination, in vitro fertilization, external ejaculation without copulation, or copulation shortly after ovulation.
 Upon encountering the secondary oocyte, the acrosome of the sperm produces enzymes which allow it to burrow through the outer shell called the zona pellucida of the egg.
-The sperm plasma then fuses with the egg's plasma membrane and their nuclei fuse, triggering the sperm head to disconnect from its flagellum as the egg travels down the Fallopian tube to reach the uterus.
+The sperm plasma then fuses with the egg's plasma membrane and their nuclei fuse, triggering the sperm head to disconnect from its flagellum as the egg travels down the fallopian tube to reach the uterus.

 In vitro fertilization (IVF) is a process by which egg cells are fertilized by sperm outside the womb, in vitro.

 History

-In Antiquity, Aristotle depicted the formation of new individuals occurring through fusion of male and female fluids, with form and function emerging gradually, in a mode called by him as epigenetic.
-He proposed that during conception the female supplied the material, or the body, while the male provided the soul.
+Fertilization was not understood in antiquity.
+Hippocrates believed that the embryo was the product of male semen and a female factor.
+Aristotle held that only male semen gave rise to an embryo, while the female only provided a place for the embryo to develop, a concept he acquired from the preformationist Pythagoras.
+Aristotle argued for form and function emerging gradually, in a mode called by him as epigenetic.
+In 1651, William Harvey refuted Aristotle's idea that menstrual blood could be involved in the formation of a fetus, asserting that eggs from the female were somehow caused to become a fetus as a result of sexual intercourse.

-Galen argued that during conception the male and the female both produced a seed.
-However, the male seed was thicker and more powerful than the female seed because it had a natural heat that the female seed lacked.
+Sperm cells were discovered in 1677 by Antonie van Leeuwenhoek, who believed that Aristotle had been proven correct.
+Some observers believed they could see an entirely pre-formed little human body in the head of a sperm.
+The human ovum was first observed in 1827 by Karl Ernst von Baer.
+Only in 1876 did Oscar Hertwig prove that fertilization is due to fusion of an egg and sperm cell.

-Hippocrates theorized that fertilization occurred when the male and female seed came together, and the sex of the child would be determined by the strength of the seed.
-If both parents had strong seed, the child would be male.
-If both parents had weak seed the child would be female.
-If one parent produced strong seed and the other produced weak seed, the more numerous type of sperm would determine the sex.
-Hippocrates did not assign the production of strong or weak seed to a specific sex; both males and females could produce strong or weak seed.
+A common metaphor used to describe human fertilization is that of sperm racing to meet an egg.
+Another commonly used metaphor is that of two halves making a whole.

 Sperm and oocyte meet

 Ampulla

-Fertilization occurs in the ampulla of the Fallopian tube, the section that curves around the ovary.
+Fertilization occurs in the ampulla of the fallopian tube, the section that curves around the ovary.
 Capacitated sperm are attracted to progesterone, which is secreted from the cumulus cells surrounding the oocyte.
 Progesterone binds to the CatSper receptor on the sperm membrane and increases intracellular calcium levels, causing hyperactive motility.
 The sperm will continue to swim towards higher concentrations of progesterone, effectively guiding it to the oocyte.
-Around 200 of 200 millions spermatozoa reach the ampulla.
+Around 200 out of 200 million spermatozoa reach the ampulla.